Digital Brain Workshop

 Workshop Objectives

 The goal of this workshop is for teams to collaborate and develop joint proposals for digital brain construction.
-Through invited speaker presentations, participants will engage in approximately 5 hours of team discussions.
+Through invited speaker presentations, participants will engage in approximately 5 hours of team discussions in total.
 Evening poster sessions will foster mutual understanding among participants.

 Final Presentations